This information will help you or your caregiver safely handle oral chemotherapy (chemotherapy you take by mouth) at home.

 - Put dirty paper towels and cleaning supplies in a plastic bag.

 - Take off your gloves.
 Put them in the bag with the dirty paper towels.
 Seal the bag tightly.
-Wash your hands for at least 20 seconds.

-If your medication splashes in your eyes, rinse them with running water right away.
+If your medicine splashes in your eyes, rinse them with running water right away.
 Keep the water flowing over your open eyes for 10 to 15 minutes.
 Call your healthcare provider to ask for more instructions.

 - Put on a pair of disposable gloves.

-If you have any leftover or expired medications, you can bring them to Memorial Sloan Kettering’s (MSK) medication pharmacy drop box to dispose of them.
+If you have any leftover or expired medicines, you can bring them to MSK pharmacy’s medicine drop box to dispose of them.
 You can find the drop box at the 425 East 67th Street entrance of the Haupt building.
-Your healthcare provider can’t get rid of your medications for you so don’t bring them to your visit.
 There may be other drop boxes in your community.
-For more information, read the resource How to Get Rid of Your Unused Medications.
+To learn more, read How to Get Rid of Your Unused Medications.